learning-zone/javascript-basics/README.md

 `x = 1`:

-- Not allowed in 'strict mode'.
+* Not allowed in 'strict mode'.
-- Undeclared Variables like: x = 1 is accessible in: (Block scope - Function scope - Global scope)
+* Undeclared Variables like: x = 1 is accessible in: (Block scope - Function scope - Global scope)
-- Outside of strict mode, however, if you assign a value to a name that has not been declared with let, const, or var, you’ll end up creating a new global variable.
+* Outside of strict mode, however, if you assign a value to a name that has not been declared with let, const, or var, you\'ll end up creating a new global variable.
 It will be global no matter how deeply nested within functions and blocks your code is, which is almost certainly not what you want, is bug-prone, and is one of the best reasons for using strict mode!
-- Global variables created in this accidental way are like global variables declared with var: they define properties of the global object.
+* Global variables created in this accidental way are like global variables declared with var: they define properties of the global object.
-- Unlike the properties defined by proper var declarations, these properties can be deleted with the delete operator.
+* Unlike the properties defined by proper var declarations, these properties can be deleted with the delete operator.
-- Not recommended.
+* Not recommended.

 ```js
 var x = 5; // global